 How ESD Affects PCBs?

 ESD or ElectroStatic Discharge damages both printed circuit boards (PCB) and electronic components.
 This happens when there is an accumulation of positive or negative charges on insulators or unconnected conductors.
 The amount of charge accumulating depends on the stored capacitance on the insulator or conductor with respect to nearby objects having a corresponding opposite charge.
-The charge is static as it is unable to equalize itself or be transferred by electromotive force, unless there is a decrease in the value of the capacitance between the objects, or there is a path for its discharge.
+The charge is static as it is unable to equalize itself or be transferred by electromotive force unless there is a decrease in the value of the capacitance between the objects, or there is a path for its discharge.
 The presence of a conducting path allows the charge to either bleed away slowly, or to discharge quickly depending on the resistance the path offers.
 The phenomenon of quick discharge, also called ESD, causes the most damage.

 Sources of Static Electricity

 All materials can be sources of static electricity.
 However, some materials are susceptible to positive changes, while others to negative.
-For instance, positive charges accumulate predominantly on animal fur or human skin, while negative charges are more commonly found on synthetic material such as plastic cups and Styrofoam.
+For instance, positive charges accumulate predominantly on animal fur or human skin, while negative charges are more commonly found on synthetic materials such as plastic cups and Styrofoam.
 The amount of electrostatic charge accumulating on an item depends on its capacity of storing it.
 For instance, the human body has a capacity of about 250 picofarads.
 This translates to a stored charge with an electromotive force of 25 kV.

 ESD and Electronic Circuitry